-With the winter finally being over – at least officially – our automotive pets surely can’t wait to be properly cleaned, to have their fluids checked and replenished and other major systems being examined by your trusted mechanic.
-However, the first thing that comes to mind to most drivers when the seasons change replacing seasonal tires.
-Given the size of the investment high-quality tires can be, it’s important to store tires the right way after taking them off to make sure they don’t lose their characteristics and thus prolong their lifespan.
+With the winter finally being over in Hamilton Ontario – at least officially – our automotive pets surely can’t wait to be properly cleaned, to have their fluids checked and replenished and other major systems being examined by your trusted mechanic in Hamilton.
+However, the first thing that comes to mind for most Hamilton drivers when the season change is replacing seasonal tires.
+Given the size of the investment, high-quality tires can, and it’s important to store tires properly after taking them off to make sure they don’t lose their characteristics and thus prolong their lifespan.

 3) Keep tires out of direct sunlight.
 The sun’s ultraviolet rays and heat are detrimental to rubber since they tend to soak up a lot of solar heat because they are black.
 They can easily heat up to over 50°C!

 4) Place the tires in a cool, dry location.
-A basement or climate-controlled garage or workshop work best while a standard garage, shed or attic often see a wide range of hot and cold temperatures as well as precipitation and humidity.
+A basement or climate-controlled garage or workshop works best while a standard garage, shed or attic often sees a wide range of hot and cold temperatures as well as precipitation and humidity.
 Also, make sure to store your tires away from things like electric motors, furnaces, switches and sump pumps because they are sources of ozone.

 5) If your tires are NOT mounted on rims, the best way to store them is standing upright – it puts less stress on the tires.
 If you have to stack your tires, try not to stack them too high to avoid them toppling over and damaging themselves.